-The most common symptoms of anemia are frequent fatigue, pale skin, low mood, constant headache, brittle nails, dizziness and loss of appetite.
+The main anemia symptoms are frequent fatigue, pale skin, low mood, constant headache, brittle nails, dizziness and loss of appetite.

-Anemia symptoms are usually related to decreased hemoglobin levels in the blood.
+Signs and symptoms of anemia are related to low hemoglobin levels in the blood.
 Hemoglobin is a component of red blood cells that is responsible for transporting oxygen to the rest of the body.
-This can happen with a low iron diet, changes to how iron is absorbed, or with a very heavy-flow period.
+Low levels can happen with a low iron diet, changes to how iron is absorbed, or with a very heavy period.

-It is important to consult a doctor if you notice signs or symptoms of anemia so that the doctor can identify the underlying cause and treat as necessary.
+It is important to consult a doctor if you notice anemia symptoms so that your doctor can identify the underlying cause and treat as appropraite.
 The doctor may recommend diet changes and/or iron supplementation.

 The most common symptoms of anemia are: